A VJ Day Story

-The Japanese guards, who couldn’t speak either language, soon got bored of supervising the exchanges and Mr Tanaphong was able to talk to the prisoners.
+The Japanese guards, who couldn’t speak either language, soon got bored with supervising the exchanges and Mr Tanaphong was able to talk to the prisoners.
 He found out that the POWs were often hungry, had only a pair of sandals and a single pair of shorts to wear and were at the mercy of the guards, who could be cruel.
 When some of the POWs became sick and stopped coming, he realised they had no access to medicine, including quinine to control malaria.
-He decided to act and his 12 year old son Orachun became a courier, taking medicine, fruit and cigarettes in a basket on his bicycle.
+He decided to act and his 12-year-old son, Orachun, became a courier, taking medicine, fruit and cigarettes in a basket on his bicycle.

 Graves at No 1 POW camp.
 Many POWs did not make it home.

 Orachun rode for nearly an hour to get to the camp at a temple complex on the other side of the city and used the time when the POWs collected water to make the exchanges.
 As he became more confident he and his father started including updates on how the war was going.
 On his last visit, a note explained the war was over, and the Japanese had surrendered.
 Cheers and shouts erupted, the men hugged each other and leapt up and down with joy, much to the confusion of the Japanese guards, who had not yet heard the news!

 This leaflet gives your Japanese guards the official news that Japan has surrendered and tells them to treat you with every care and attention.
 Your guards have been told to withdraw to their own quarters.

 The plaque sent by grateful soldiers: “To our friends in Chiang Mai.
 A token of appreciation for services rendered in time of need to 46 Allied soldiers.”

 After the war, the men who had been held in Chiang Mai raised money to send a plaque to the Tanaphong family to express their thanks.